He’s Greater Than Roaring Floods

 Woman: God graciously gave her a year and a half.
 She was growing in the Lord very fast.
 It was maybe just like her last love, and she took advantage of it.
 She grew closer and closer to God.

-Dannah: This dear woman passed away at thirty-four years old, just a few months before our conference this fall.
+Dannah: This dear woman passed away at thirty-four years old, just a few months before this conference.

 Woman: She would have loved to be here.
 Actually, she had her ticket to be here.
 But she’s in a better place.
 Her daughter is here with me.
 She’s sixteen years old.
 I know God is not done writing her story.
 It is not how I wanted it to be.
 It is not how many of us wanted it to be, but it is how God chose it.

 You know, by God’s grace, the Spanish ministry is booming.
-In fact, this past year the number of listens and downloads from our Spanish program has surpassed the numbers in English.
 I believe that’s because there’s been a vacuum of this kind of teaching and ministry to women in the Spanish-speaking world.
 Women are hungry.
 They’re receiving this message, and they’re multiplying and sharing it with others around the world.
 God is at work, and it’s such a beautiful thing to watch.

 Even though the Spanish ministry is growing exponentially, Aviva Nuestros Corazones is still not able to fully support itself.
-It’s still a relatively young outreach, and it hasn’t developed enough givers in Latin America to respond to the hunger that there is for this content.
 So, it’s our joy as Revive Our Hearts to help fund the Spanish ministry as much as we are able.
 That means we need listeners like you who can share in that joy.
-Listeners who say, I’ve benefited from the teaching on Revive Our Hearts, and I want to share it with our Spanish-speaking sisters.
+Listeners who say, I’ve benefitted from the teaching on Revive Our Hearts, and I want to share it with our Spanish-speaking sisters.

 Dannah: That is right.
 And some generous friends of the ministry have come forward to partner with us and be a part of what God is doing in Revive Our Hearts and our Spanish ministry Aviva Nuestros Corazones.
 They’ve so graciously chosen to match every gift given this month.
 So, when you support Revive Our Hearts here in December, you’re allowing us to continue investing in Latin America and in other languages around the world.
-We’re so grateful for their support and for every donation you give to help us reach our goal this month of 2.8 million dollars.
+We’re so grateful for these friends who have led in our end of year giving.
+And we are so grateful for every donation that you make!

 Dannah: You can make your donation at ReviveOurHearts.com, or give us a call at 1–800–569–5959.
 I just want to say thank you so much for your support during this time.